© Copyright Acquisition International 2026 - All Rights Reserved.

 San Francisco conferences attract founders, investors, recruiters, consultants, agency teams, and senior decision makers from across multiple industries.
 That creates opportunities for networking which are difficult to replicate remotely.

 Rather than trying to speak to as many people as possible, focus on having a smaller number of more meaningful conversations.
+Making it easy to exchange contact information can also help those conversations continue after the event, whether through LinkedIn, a QR code, or a digital business card that attendees can save directly to their phones.
 People generally remember genuine discussions far more clearly than rushed introductions followed by LinkedIn requests.

 It also helps to research attendees, speakers, and exhibitors in advance where possible.
 Going into conversations with some understanding of a person’s company, recent work, or industry focus usually leads to stronger interactions than generic networking small talk.